 Read reviews.
 Ask around.
 Deciding on whether or not the company is a good fit should be your first priority, and getting referrals can help you decipher which will work best for you.

-Make Sure Your Contractor is Licensed
+Make Sure Your General Contractor is Licensed

-Once you’ve found a contractor that you like and inquire with them, find out if they are licensed.
+Once you’ve found a good general contractor that you like and inquire with them, find out if they are licensed.
 Some people run into this issue too late in the project, and it can be a nightmare.

 Most contractors should be licensed, given they need one to pull a permit, but if it’s an odd job or cash job, or you hired a handyman or a designer to manage, there could be a chance they are not licensed, insured, or carry workers comp insurance for them and all of their subs that they are about to bring into your home to do work.

-Licensing creates the security that your contractor is being held accountable and that if anything goes wrong, they have it covered.
+Licensing creates the security that your general contractor is being held accountable and that if anything goes wrong, they have it covered.
 To obtain that license, they needed to prove that they were equipped enough to carry the license through various tests.

 We would always recommend that you hire a licensed contractor for your remodeling project unless it’s a smaller odd-end job and you’re willing to carry the liability and take the risk.